Introduction

 type: provisioning.virtualization.deckhouse.io/cloud-init

-Here is a fragment of the virtual machine configuration when using a CloudInit initialization script stored in a Secret resource:
+A fragment of the virtual machine configuration using the CloudInit initialization script stored in Secret:

 spec: